Jeep Wrangler (YJ): History

 American Motors Corporation (AMC) had designed the new Jeep to be more comfortable on-road in an attempt to attract more daily drivers.
-It was a significantly new design with a wider track, slightly less ground clearance, more comfort and improved handling.
+It was a significantly new design with a wider track, slightly less ground clearance, more comfort, and improved handling.
 The YJ still had leaf spring suspension similar to that of the CJ – however the springs were wider, and the first Wrangler sported trackbar suspension links and anti-roll bars for improved handling and safety, making it less easy to flip by untrained or unwary drivers.

 Despite the new grille, the body is very similar to that of the CJ-7, and it is interchangeable with some minor modifications.
-The YJ also was given a larger windshield over the CJ.
+The YJ was also given a larger windshield over the CJ.
 The YJs are easily identifiable due to the rectangular headlights and the fact that the wiper blades rest on the windshield, giving this version a distinctive look.
 The blades rested on the windshield due to the now wider arc of the blades to clean the larger windshield.
-These two changes were later removed when the TJ was launched 1996.
-632,231 YJs were built through model year 1995, although YJs were still sold into mid-1996, bringing the total production number to 685,071 units.
+These two changes were later removed when the TJ was launched in 1996.
+632,231 YJs were built through the 1995 model year, although YJs were still sold into mid-1996, bringing the total production number to 685,071 units.